-Departmental staff conducted more than twenty seven imagery flights for a variety of operational needs including the mapping of standing water, aerial treatment block design, fall flooding documentation and topographic modeling for BMP projects with additional analytical support provided by the GIS Department.
+Departmental staff conducted more than fourteen individual imagery flights for a variety of operational needs including the mapping of standing water, aerial treatment block design, fall flooding documentation and topographic modeling for BMP projects with additional analytical support provided by the GIS Department.

-In addition to conducting imagery missions, the Department also conducted six pesticide applications utilizing one of the District's heavy lift UAS units.
+In addition to conducting imagery missions, the Department also coordinated pesticide applications over four thousand eight hundred and eighty two acres utilizing a private UAS contractor.
 Applications were conducted using granular larvicides over flooded pastures, organic rice fields, fall flooded wetland areas, and rural riparian areas.

-The Department partnered with a variety of State agencies, organizations, and software companies to test new UAS technologies over the course of the year.
-The District conducted flights and software analysis' to test technologies that may provide beneficial to District operations if implemented.
+The Department partnered with a variety of stakeholders to test new UAS technologies over the course of the year, including the use of LiDAR sensors to help determine the actual footprint of flooded areas.
+The District conducted flights and software analysis to test technologies that may provide beneficial to District operations if implemented.
 Staff participated in multiple continuing education events and conferences regarding the use of UAS technologies in mosquito control and will continue to be involved with industry venues as they become available.